Arapaima can grow to over 400 pounds.

 For this fly fishing adventure, you'll take a 70-minute flight from Manaus, Brazil, and then a 50-minute boat ride to the Lodge on the Mamirauá Reserve, the largest arapaima reserve in the world.
 The Reserve is a complex system of lakes and channels covering 4,300 square miles and is the largest protected flooded forest in the world.
 Here, you'll find great fly fishing for pirarucu, also known as arapaima.

 Pirarucu and arapaima are one and the same.
-Arapaima can grow to over 400 pounds.
-They are an air-breathing fish that closely resemble tarpon both in size and shape.
+Arapaima can grow to over 400 pounds and closely resemble a freshwater tarpon or an alligator gar.
 When hooked, they start to move and then explode into aerial displays and headshakes.

 Arowana: There’s no other place where you can catch so many arowanas on the fly.
 These fish are omnivorous and eat just about any insect or baitfish presented to them.
 Anglers will want to use streamers or big dry flies.